About the Program

 Bachelor of Arts (BA)

-The Department of Mathematics offers an undergraduate major in Applied Mathematics leading to the BA degree.
+The Department of Mathematics offers an undergraduate major in Applied Mathematics leading to the Bachelor of Arts (BA) degree.
 The program provides an excellent preparation for advanced degrees in math, physical sciences, economics, and industrial engineering, as well as graduate study in business, education, law, and medicine.
 The program also prepares students for postbaccalaureate positions in business, technology, industry, teaching, government, and finance.

 The Applied Math program provides students the opportunity to customize their learning by selecting a cluster pathway.
 A cluster is an approved concentration of courses in a specific field of applied mathematics.
 There are more than 15 approved clusters with the most popular being: